 Configuration File

 The .pd4castrrc.json file is the central configuration for your model project.
-It lives at the root of your model directory and defines everything the platform needs to know about your model: its identity, inputs, outputs, sensitivities, and scheduling behavior.
+It lives at the root of your model directory and defines everything the platform needs to know about your model: its identity, inputs, outputs, sensitivities, and scheduling behaviour.
 The CLI validates this file against a schema on every command.

-File location and format
+File Location and Format

 The configuration file must be named .pd4castrrc.json and placed at the root of your model project.
 It uses standard JSON format.
 You can generate a starter config by running pd4castr init, which scaffolds a new project from a template.